cindykandie/Unsplash-RickAndMorty-Docs/README.md

 ## Features
 - Fetch and display photos from Unsplash
 - Fetch and display characters from Rick & Morty
+- Search and filter Rick and Morty characters by name
+- Search photos from Unsplash API
 - User-friendly interface with search and filter functionality
 - Responsive design